Hi there, I'm Erin.

 instead of treating you like a 24/7 on-call healer.

-Website writing that stops magnetizing the clients you’re not available for
+Website writing that stops attracting the clients you’re not available for

-especially the ones who show up with “just one quick question…” that isn’t quick.
+especially the ones who show up with “just one quick question…” that never is.

 None of this is about becoming “more visible” or “marketing yourself.”